 There is more to an area than the potential to bargain hunt, so it’s just as well that Catford has many good restaurants along the High Street.
-We also have three great parks, Mountsfield, where our annual People’s Day is held and Ravensbourne where Mayor Boris Johnson took a dip in the river.
+We also have two great parks, Mountsfield, where our annual People’s Day is held and Ravensbourne where Mayor Boris Johnson took a dip in the river.

 The area is mainly made up of residential homes with a few small estates.
 The biggest estate is actually the Corbbet Estate which isn’t as you’d imagine an estate of tower blocks and low rises.
 In 1896, property developer, Archibald Cameron Corbett bought 278 acres of land and built houses in Catford and Hither Green, that area is known as the Corbett Estate.
 It’s a nice quiet area but depending on where you live, it could be a 10 minute walk to the bus stop.
 There are also no pubs in the Corbett area as Archibald was a Quaker who placed restrictions on the area having public houses.

 If you are thinking of moving to Catford and like to drink socially, living nearer to the Town Centre with its restaurants, transport links and pubs may be your best bet.
 But up on the hill (as I like to call it), is a nice place to raise a family and it’s only a 25 minute walk to the Town Centre.

 Is Catford safe?

 This is a question that is asked a lot on forums.
 All I can say is Catford is no different from a lot of London towns.
 There’s good and bad in all of them.